How E-Plan Works

 Authorized User Responds to Corrections and Markups in ProjectDox

-In most cases, at least a few issues are identified during the first cycle of reviews by City Staff.
-After the full cycle of reviews is complete, the authorized user will be provided an opportunity to upload corrected plans.
-For most types of non-Zoning issues, the architect or engineer who prepared the plans is required to use the Certified Plan Corrections process.
+In most cases, at least a few issues are identified during the first cycle of reviews by city staff.
+After the cycle of reviews is complete, the authorized user must upload revised files to address the comments.
+For most types of non-zoning issues, the architect or engineer who prepared the plans is required to use the Certified Plan Corrections process.
 This allows many applications to move forward without a full second cycle of discipline reviews.

 Resolves Holds Listed in Permit Portal